LDraw Primitives Reference

 Stud group primitives

-These primitives are provided to reduce the size of part files with many regularly spaced studs.
-Each stugn primitive represents a n x n square of studs.
-These primitives should not be scaled.
+Stud groups are provided to reduce the size of part files with many regularly spaced studs.
+The naming convention is stugN-XxZ.dat, where:

 Currently available primitives :